top of page

 The Battle of Moremonui.

 Moremonui (1807) In 1807, the Battle of Moremonui was fought in New Zealand between Nga Puhi under Pokaia and Ngati Whatua under Taoho and Murupaenga during the Musket Wars.
 Why did it happen?
-In the early nineteenth century, The Nga Puhi and Ngati Whatua tribes living in the North Island of New Zealand had engaged in years of raids and counterraids designed to exact utu , or ‘payback’, over perceived wrongs inflicted on them by the other.
-The conflict came to a head in 1807
+Beginning in 1760, Nga Puhi had expanded its tribal domain east to the Bay of Islands and came into conflict with Ngati Whatua.
+By the beginning of the nineteenth century, both tribes had engaged in years of raids and counterraids designed to exact utu , or ‘payback’, over perceived wro

 Brad Barrett